AstroNvim/docs/docs/Recipes/custom_plugins.md

 -- this plugin will be loaded when using `:Bdelete` and `:Bwipeout` { "famiu/bufdelete.nvim", cmd = { "Bdelete", "Bwipeout" } },

+-- this plugin will be not be lazy loaded
+{ "famiu/bufdelete.nvim", lazy = false },
 ```

 ### Lazy Load File Related Plugins